 His depth of classical experience ranges from regular solo appearances to orchestral and chamber performances throughout the United States.
 His self-titled CD has won critical acclaim for his ability to use space and near-silence to his advantage” and his creation of "a colorful universe” - www.Beachsloth.com.

-Downing, member & co-founder of the Ultima Thule & the Chinook Collaborative Ensemble recently performed at the Om Center, Omaha Fashion Week, Omaha Under the Radar, and the Blue Barn Theater 30th Anniversary Celebration.
-David’s newest recordings, UNPAVED ROAD and CELLO REMASTERED are now available for purchase.
+Downing, member & co-founder of the Bel Canto Duo recently performed at the National Music Museum, Om Center, Omaha Fashion Week, Omaha Under the Radar, and the Blue Barn Theater 30th Anniversary Celebration.
+Other recent appearances include Hadestown (Broadway Touring Production) & Brightstar (OCP).

 David plays on an Anton Krutz cello.

 "David Downing does it again, bringing his impeccable classical training and romantic sensibilities to fruition with this absolutely outstanding album.
 Downing's background in world music comes from his Venezuelan/American roots, and it shows with his incorporation of ragas, and rhythms from around the globe.

 That being said, the strongest element of Downing's playing is his gorgeous sound, sense of line and harmony that speaks to your soul...Downing continues to morph artistically, bringing a beautiful, and unique voice to the classical scene."